 The German cockroach will be the most common Roaches in Kansas City you will come across in your home or business.
 The German cockroach is native to southeastern Asia.
-It is considered a nuisance. furthermore it is the cause of many outbreaks of illness, through the transmission of a variety of pathogens.
+It is considered a nuisance. furthermore, it is the cause of many outbreaks of illness, through the transmission of a variety of pathogens.
 German Roaches in Kansas City are found primarily in kitchens, bathrooms, or other areas where daily access to water is available.
-The German Roaches in Kansas City can successfully expand its normal habitat to include other portions of the structure if sanitation is poor.
+The German Roaches in Kansas City can successfully expand its typical habitat to include other portions of the structure if sanitation is poor.
 An interesting fact about cockroaches.
-On a worldwide basis less than 1% of all the known cockroach species are considered a pest that interacts with humans.
+On a worldwide basis, less than 1% of all the known cockroach species are considered a pest that interacts with humans.

 Pest status: Most people will find German cockroaches in Kansas City objectionable.
-This is due to the way Roaches in Kansas City spoil food, fabrics and surfaces on which they crawl upon. cockroaches are also associated with an unpleasant odor, kind of a musty sour smell.
-This cockroach species can become a major pest in homes, restaurants, warehouses and food-processing plants due to its small size.
+This is due to the way Roaches in Kansas City spoil food, fabrics, and surfaces on which they crawl upon.
+Cockroaches are also associated with an unpleasant odor, kind of a musty, sour smell.
+This cockroach species can become a major pest in homes, restaurants, warehouses, and food-processing plants due to its small size.
 It can be introduced into structures thru boxes and packaging of food items, equipment and furniture.

 If you turn on the light in your kitchen or bathroom and find little or big cockroaches running around trying to find a hiding place.
 Then your cockroach problem in your Kanas City home is bigger than you think.
 You need professional help from ZipZap Bed Bug KC to kill those roaches for you.
 If you have tried everything to get rid of your roaches and nothing is working for your cockroach problem.
-Call our number above to set up an appoint for cockroach extermination in your Kansas City metro home.
-Don’t wait another minute or your cockroach problem will get even worse.
+Call our number above to set up an appointment for cockroach extermination in your Kansas City metro home.
+Don’t wait another minute, or your cockroach problem will get even worse.
 We are the experts you are looking for to take care of your cockroach problem in your kitchen and your cockroach problem in your bathrooms.
 Our board certified entomologist is an expert in killing cockroaches and making your home cockroach free.

-The most important of the several reasons for considering cockroaches in Kansas City to be a pests is based on the species.
+The most important of the several reasons for considering cockroaches in Kansas City to be a pest is based on the species.
 German cockroach which invade people’s homes and other buildings can become very numerous.
 Most people find such infestations of German cockroaches to be objectionable.
 This is in part because the German cockroach has an unpleasant odor and soils foods, fabrics, and surfaces over which they crawl.
 The German cockroach, blattella germanica (Blattellidae), has a worldwide distribution.
-As well as can survive well in association with any human habitation which provides warmth, moisture, and food.
+As well as can survive well in association with any human habitation, which provides warmth, moisture, and food.
 This is a nocturnal species that lives mainly in kitchen and bathroom areas.
 When a person enters the kitchen of an infested house at night and turns on a light, the cockroaches scurry out of sight.

 There are three or four generations per year.
 Each egg mass (ootheca) contains from 30 to 50 eggs.
 Each female cockroach can produce three to six ootheca.
 The potential for rapid population expansion is very obvious.